digdeeproots/provable-refactorings/recipes/micro-step-helpers/split-string/cpp.md

 **Proof:** The code should **compile**

-Notes: the only other way the code will compile after pasting this is if you paste into a comment or between an existing string
+Notes: the only other way the code will compile after pasting this is if you paste into a comment or between an existing string:

 ```cpp
 "std::string() + sometext";
 ```

-## 2. Add Seperator
+## 2. Add Separator

-Now copy/paste the following into the middle of the string where you want to split it
+Now copy/paste the following into the middle of the string where you want to split it:

 ```cpp
 "+"
 ```